Cain, Escobar move Brewers close to title with 10-3 win

 Brewers: C Manny Piña (strained oblique) was activated from the 10-day injured list and walked in the ninth.
 C Luke Maile was optioned to Triple-A Nashville. … OF Tyrone Taylor (strained right oblique) was sent to Nashville on a rehab assignment.

-Indians: Interim manager DeMarlo Hale said RHP Shane Bieber’s next step in his recovery from a strained shoulder will be to either throw a simulated game or pitch in a minor league rehab game.
+Indians: Hale said RHP Shane Bieber’s next step in his recovery from a strained shoulder will be to either throw a simulated game or pitch in a minor league rehab game.
 Bieber, the AL Cy Young winner last season, has been out since June 13.

 UP NEXT